sunnyxiaohu/R-C3D.pytorch/README.md

 Download them and put them into the data/pretrained_model/.

 **NOTE**.
 We would suggest to use Caffe pretrained models from the above link to reproduce our results.
-You can found the converted pretrained model in [BaiduYun](https://pan.baidu.com/s/1saNqGBkzZHwZpG-A5RDLVw)
+You can found the converted pretrained model in [BaiduYun](https://pan.baidu.com/s/1saNqGBkzZHwZpG-A5RDLVw) and [OneDrive](https://1drv.ms/u/s!Asa9-hE0xR2KgRlSECoq_yv1BVtk)

 **If you want to use pytorch pre-trained models, please remember to transpose images from BGR to RGB, and also use the same data transformer (minus mean and normalize) as used in pretrained model.**